1422

 A mark was the most common money of account in England.
 It was worth 13s 4d or two thirds of a pound sterling.
 A pound sterling (£) was worth twenty shillings.
 A shilling (s) was worth 12 pence (d).
 The livre tournois was the most common money of account in France.
 Nine livres tournois equalled approximately £1.

-King Henry VI: birth, baptism, and accession.
-Henry VI’s Guardians
+King Henry VI: birth, baptism, and accession

-Henry VI was born at Windsor on 6 December 1421, he was only nine months of when he inherited the throne.
+Henry VI was born at Windsor on 6 December 1421; he was only nine months of when he inherited the throne.
+The last four months of 1422 were the first four months of King Henry VI’s reign.
+He VI became King of England on 1 September 1422 after the death of his father King Henry V.

 The Great Seal and the Temporary Council